premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 <blockquote>

 **Lookup**: ArrayList can be only looked up via the index number which is generated internally.
 Hashtable can be looked up by a custom-defined key.
-**Performance**: ArrayList is faster than hashtable because of extra tasks performed in hashtables i.e. hashing.
+**Performance**: ArrayList is faster than hashtable because of extra tasks performed in hashtables i.e., hashing.
 **Scenario**: If you want a key lookup use hashtable.
-If you just want to add and browser through a collection then use ArrayList.
+If you just want to add and browser through a collection, then use ArrayList.

 </blockquote>